ghiath2/Mosaic/README.md

   - Tested on the Developer Tools Lighthouse
     ![Performancee](/assets/documentation/performance.png)

+# Bugs

+***Solved Bugs***
+  - When I deployed my project to GitHub there was a white gab alonge the right side of the page
+  - I fixed that by reducing the width in the footer which was too much.

 # Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: